orancanoren/ProjectHangout/README.md

 - add and receive frienship invitations
 - quickly plan a social activity and invite other users to this plan
 - retrieve a feed consisting of friends' activities

+### Detailed description of event planning

+When a user starts a new event, the event creator will enter the time (date) and place of the app (arbitrary string, e.g. "our favorite Starbucks"); location will be chosen from a map API and all event participants will be able to view the location.
+Following these basic details of the event, the creator will be provided with the user search view, where the creator will be able to invite others to the event.
+Following this seconds phase, the event will be created and a chat room for the event participants will be created.
+In this chat view, participants will be able to:
+1. Propose an invitation for a new member to the event
+2. Propose a time/location change